-As a full-colour, multi-material process, Stratasys Polyjet machine can produce functional prototypes, simplifying and accelerating the product development process considerably.
+As a full-colour, multi-material process, Stratasys Polyjet 3D printing allows building physical prototypes with the final product look, thus considerably simplifying and accelerating the product development process.

 In the motorsports sector, 3D printing is a go-to technology when it comes to producing functional parts for race car testing.
 The Alfa Romeo Sauber F1 Team, for example, extensively uses SLS and SLA 3D printing to produce parts including front wings, brake ducts and suspension covers, as well as engine covers, internal ducts and hand deflectors for wind-tunnel car models.

 More efficient tooling

 3D printing for tooling has emerged as one of the most promising uses of the technology.
 From jigs and fixtures to investment casting patterns, polymer 3D printing opens the door to faster, cheaper and customised tools.